Wilderness Canoeing: Personal Bushcraft & Survival Kit

 The following items fit in the left-hand pocket of my buoyancy aid (personal floatation device):

 7. Tape: This isn’t a piece of survival equipment as such, although it could be put to various uses.
 It’s included in this list for completeness as it lives in the left-hand pocket of my buoyancy aid.
 I primarily use it for creating a bridle for the canoe.
-For more about how to do this see chapter 7, ‘Lining, Tracking and Poling’, of Ray Goodwin’s book or check it out within the free sample chapters available here.
+For more about how to do this see chapter 7, ‘Lining, Tracking and Poling’, of Ray Goodwin’s book.

 8. Matches (in a waterproof container): While I always carry a Swedish Firesteel, or ‘fireflash’, (see #11 below), a match is sometimes more efficacious (I don’t get to use this word very often) in some circumstances.
 The humble match can light materials that can be difficult to light with sparks alone.
 But they must be kept dry.
 In the waterproof tub, I also pack some cotton wool.
 This stops the matches from rattling as well as being an extra aid to fire-lighting.